MadisonAndrew/Summit-App/README.md

 2. Click "New Pull Request" button (its in the same line as "Clone" green button)
 3. Check over the code to make sure it is what you want in develop
 4. Click "Create Pull Request"
-5. Make sure to "Squash" your commit (can't remember where this option is hoenstly)
-6. Comment on what the code you worked on does.
+5. Comment on what the code you worked on does.
 THESE COMMENT SHOULD BE IN DEPTH AND ARE VERY IMPORTANT
-7. Add at least one reviewer
+6. Add at least one reviewer
-8. Assign yourself to this PR
+7. Assign yourself to this PR

 **Accepting/Rejecting/Commenting a PR**
 1. Look over the PR